matthieu-bt/business-guide/source/users/addmin.rst

     :class: with-shadow

-On the **Members** page you will see a list of all members of your Skribble Business Account.
+On the **Members** page you will see a list of all members of your Skribble Business account.

-- Click the three vertical dots to the right of the user to see available actions.
+- Click the three dots to the right of the user to see available actions

 .. image:: removing_members.png